 The original purpose of futures was to allow producers and receivers to lock in prices for commodities that would be bought or sold at a later date.
 Today exchanges offer futures trading in everything from oils, metals, softs to interest rates, currencies and even weather.

 The buyer of the futures contract agrees to purchase and the seller agrees to deliver a specified amount of the commodity at settlement.
-In practice most futures contracts are closed before expiry or are settled in cash.
+In practice most futures contracts are closed before expiry and are settled in cash rather than by delivery.

 Main differences between a cash and a futures trade